Justin Timberlake and Jessica Biel Surprise Students at LeBron James' School

 Rob Latour/Variety/REX/Shutterstock

-Justin Timberlake and Jessica Biel made a surprise stop at a school in Ohio this week.
+Justin Timberlake and Jessica Biel made a surprise stop a school in Ohio this week.

 While in town for his Man of the Woods Tour, the 37-year-old "Say Something" singer and the 36-year-old Sinner producer visited LeBron James' I Promise school in Akron.
 The school posted a series of sweet photos, showing the couple spending time with students and sharing a laugh with them, writing, "When @jtimberlake & @jessicabiel show up to @kingjames' #IPROMISE school to surprise his kids…we show them ALL the moves! #WeAreFamily #IPROMISE."